vlaaad/plusinia/README.md

 - Lacinia resolver transforms a value to result;
 - Plusinia fetcher transforms a set of values to map from value to result.

-Also, Lacinia query resolvers receive synthetic `nil` as input value, while Plusinia query fetchers don't receive a useless input value at all.

 Plusinia batches resolvers by a permutation of:
 - field fetcher fn;
 - batch key (defaults to a merge of context and args, can be overridden);